Connecting to your Sage Accounts data using a UNC path

 3. Select the mapped drive path and press Delete.

-4. Type in the UNC path.
+4. Type in the UNC path you obtained in the steps above.

 5. On the menu bar, click File then click Save.